rust-lang/rust-forge/src/compiler/reviews.md

 Often it is tempting to address a regression by posting a follow-up PR that, rather than reverting the regressing PR, instead augments the original in small ways without reverting its changes overall.
-However, if real-world users have reported being affected, this practice is strongly discouraged unless a high-confidence fix is already in the bors queue.
+However, if real-world users have reported being affected, this practice is strongly discouraged unless one of the following is true:

+* A high-confidence fix is already in the bors queue.
+* The regression has made it to a release branch (beta or stable) and a [backport] is needed.
+Often the "smallest possible change" is desired for a backport.
+The offending PR may or may not still be reverted on the main branch; this is left to the discretion of someone who can `r+` it.

+[backport]: ../release/backporting.md

 While it can feel like a significant step backward to have your PR reverted, in most cases it is much easier to land the PR a second time once a fix can be